BastienVH/Memory-Lane/README.md

 ## Features

 ### v0.1 goals
+- [ ] allow users to register an account only using an email (passwordless)
-- [ ] protect main page with a password (pass in env file)
+- [ ] protect main page
 - [X] main page displays pictures from a folder, using [masonry](https://masonry.desandro.com/)
+- [ ] display pictures chronologically
+- [ ] allow family and friends to upload individual pictures/videos from gallery view

 ### expansion goals
-- [ ] allow users to register an account only using an email (passwordless)

 - [ ] allow users to invite others to follow their gallery
-- [ ] allow any user to upload new pictures directly from the webpage
 - [ ] send a notification to all users that a new picture has been uploaded
 - [ ] allow users to "heart" pictures
 - [ ] allow users to comment on pictures